What Touchstones Looks Like

 The Four Stages of Group Development

 A cornerstone of the Touchstones process is the awareness of the Four Stages of Group Development.
-Understanding these phases and how they function in a group can help discussion leaders to understand group behaviors how to intervene when inappropriate to address them.
-Below is an explanation of these stages and video clips to demonstrate different groups and what their interactions look like along this developmental process.
+Understanding this process and how it functions in a group can help discussion leaders to understand group behaviors and how and when to intervene to address them.
+Below is a brief explanation of these stages and video clips to demonstrate what discussions look like along this developmental process.

 Discussion Group Formation